julietrajan/GitHub-Copilot-Innovation-Challenge/readme.md

 ---

-### 🚀 Ready to build the future of construction operations?
-Let's go! 🏗️✨
+### Ready to build the future of construction operations.
+Let's go.

 </div>